mhsnook/sunlo-tanstack/README.md

 When you make changes to your local database and want to commit changes:

-- `supabase db diff -f migration_name` to create migrations
+- `pnpm run migrate` to create migrations
-- `pnpm run types:local` to regenerate typescript types
+- `pnpm run types` to regenerate typescript types

 The migrations should run when the main branch deploys.
 Or you can `supabase db push` to make it so.